artalar/reatom/docs/rp-general.md

 ## Definition

-**Reactive programming is a pattern of delegating the responsibility of initialization data processing to the data source, which doesn't know dependent units and can't interact with it outside one-way notification.**
+**Reactive programming is a pattern of delegating responsibility for initializing data processing to a data source, which doesn't know dependent units and can't interact with them outside one-way notification.**

 The main reason for that is to move components coupling from static definition in a code to dynamic runtime linking.

-Eventually it allows you to not thinking about cache invalidation, which is huge!
+Is is simpler to apply a caches for reactive interfaces, so, eventually, it helps you to built a fully-automatic cache invalidation system, which is huge!

 It is a good for data flow description and a bad for data transaction description ([pitfalls](#pitfalls)).